The 13 most underrated albums of the ’00s

 The Lawrence Arms – Apathy And Exhaustion (2002)

 Before Dan Andriano joined Alkaline Trio, he was in a band called Slapstick with fellow Chicagoan Brendan Kelly.
 When that outfit disbanded, Brendan formed The Lawrence Arms with Chris McCaughan and Neil Hennessy.
 In the same way that Dan splits songwriting duties with Matt Skiba for Alkaline Trio, so Brendan and Chris do the same in The Lawrence Arms.
-Brendan’s songs tending to be faster and more raucous compared to Chris’ more contemplative, slower efforts, yet, as this record demonstrates, both come together perfectly to create something truly special.
+Brendan’s songs tending to be faster and more raucous compared to Chris’ more contemplative, slower efforts, yet, as this record demonstrates, they come together perfectly to create something truly special.
 Both tug at the heartstrings, but the ebb and flow between Brendan’s frenetic, lyrically cryptic observations (just listen to Navigating The Windward Passage or Boatless Booze Cruise Party) and Chris’ more straightforward poignant reflections (Brick Wall Views, Your Gravest Words) creates a pretty much perfect record.

-Blackhole, Dead Hearts (2009)
+Blackhole – Dead Hearts (2009)

 Sometimes, having a famous brother isn’t always a positive force.
 At least, that’s how it seems things went for Richard Carter.
-He’d seen his brothers Frank and Steph do incredibly well with their band Gallows, something that should, if there were any justice in this world, have helped this debut (and currently only) album by his band Blackhole get the attention it deserved.
+He’d seen his siblings Frank and Steph do incredibly well with their band Gallows, something that should, if there were any justice in this world, have helped this debut album by his band Blackhole get the attention it deserved.
 Released a few months after Gallows’ Grey Britain, the blistering and bellicose Dead Hearts is surely one of the best British hardcore records of the 2000s, but despite critical acclaim, it just kind of floundered and Blackhole broke up.
 There was talk of a second album being made a couple of years ago, but it doesn’t seem to have materialised.
 Still, if this one album is their legacy, it’s a fucking good one.

 Tellison – Contact!
 Contact!
 (2007)

-London’s Tellison describe themselves on their Facebook page as a “waking-nightmare of a band”.
+London’s Tellison describe themselves on Facebook as a “waking-nightmare of a band”.
 To some extent that’s true, but only because the four-piece – despite a swell of hype around this debut album – never broke through in the way they deserved to.
 Clever and vulnerable in equal measure, Contact!
-Contact! is a record Tellison that navigates the travails of life (and love – and loss of love and life) with a beautiful open heart, incisive lyrics and a whole bunch of catchy choruses.
+Contact! is a record that navigates the travails of life (and love – and loss of love and life) with a beautiful open heart, incisive lyrics and a whole bunch of catchy choruses.
 It can be rowdy and shouty (Hanover Start Clapping, Gallery, Ambulance), tender and delicate (Fire, Hospital, Architects) or in-between the two (New York New York New York, Amory, Disaster!
-Disaster!), but it’s one of the best debut British rock records of all-time, and not enough people know that.
+Disaster!), but it’s one of the best debut British rock records of all time, and not enough people know that.

 Jetplane Landing – Zero For Conduct (2001)

 Courting a wide range of influences from Pavement to At The Drive In, Northern Ireland’s Jetplane Landing stormed onto the UK alternative scene with this phenomenal debut.
 Although it did spawn a minor underground hit with This Is Not Revolution Rock, it was perhaps a little too erudite, both musically and lyrically, to really take off the way it deserved.
-Which is stupid, really – Summer Ends and the vitriolic What The Argument Has Changed (‘If i could make a list of all my regrets / You would be at the top of every page / Highlighted in red’ spits Andrew Ferris) are two of the greatest, original and untypical love songs ever crafted.
+Which is stupid, really – Summer Ends and the vitriolic What The Argument Has Changed (‘If I could make a list of all my regrets / You would be at the top of every page / Highlighted in red’ spits Andrew Ferris) are two of the greatest, original and untypical love songs ever crafted.
 An utterly ambitious but expertly executed debut.